strimzi/proposals/052-cruise-control-api-users.md

  ...
 ```

-Although this would simplify the overall design it would also shift a lot of the maintanence responsibility to the developer.
+Although this would simplify the overall design it would also shift a lot of the maintanence responsibility to the advanced user.
-The developer would need to create a valid Cruise Control API user configuration and encode it into a secret.
+The advanced user would need to create a valid Cruise Control API user configuration and encode it into a secret.
-That being said, this is still a reasonable amount of responsibility to leave to the developer.
+That being said, this is still a reasonable amount of responsibility to leave to the advanced user.
-This is because accessing the Cruise Control API directly is not the primary way of interacting with Cruise Control for a Strimzi-managed Kafka cluster and is expected to be used only by advanced developers in special use-cases.
+This is because accessing the Cruise Control API directly is not the primary way of interacting with Cruise Control for a Strimzi-managed Kafka cluster and is expected to be used only by advanced users in special use-cases.
-However, with proper supporting documentation, this new feature will give developers a greater degree of control and assistance with special use-cases.
+However, with proper supporting documentation, this new feature will give advanced users a greater degree of control and assistance with special use-cases.

 ### Risks

 Direct calls to the Cruise Control API like the write operations enabled by the `ADMIN` role could interfere with Strimzi Operator operations and cause damage to a Strimzi-managed Kafka cluster.

-Supporting developers to create Cruise Control API users with non-`ADMIN` roles like `USER` and `VIEWER` roles would mitigate this risk completely.
+Supporting advanced users to create Cruise Control API users with non-`ADMIN` roles like `USER` and `VIEWER` roles would mitigate this risk completely.
 This is because the `USER` and `VIEWER` roles are read-only roles and would not conflict with Strimzi cluster operations.
 So this proposal is for enabling the `USER` and `VIEWER` roles only.